 Jtest can run on either a local or a network license.
 The license type can be configured in the .properties configuration file in the INSTALL_DIR (or another location; see Configuration Overview for details).

 You must agree to the terms of the Parasoft End User License Agreement (EULA) to use Jtest.
 The EULA is available in the Jtest installation directory and at https://www.parasoft.com/license.
 To accept the EULA, enable the following setting in your jtest.properties configuration file:

 Typically, the network license is stored in License Server deployed on the same DTP server that you configured for your development testing workflow (see Connecting to DTP).
 This is a "floating" or "machine-locked" license that limits usage to a specified number of machines.

 Network licenses are available in three editions that determine what functionality is available:

 desktop_edition: Functionality is optimized for desktop usage.

-server_edition: Functionality configured for high-performance usage in server command line mode.
+server_edition: Functionality is configured for high-performance usage in server command line mode.

 custom_edition: Functionality can be customized.

 To configure the network license, specify the following settings in the

 - Ensure that the connection with DTP is configured; see Connecting to DTP.